“This post may contain affiliate links. Please read my disclosure for more info.

 You can get a free credit report each year from Annual Credit Report.

 Living in the digital age has a lot of advantages.
-We can do so many things in seconds that used to take days.
-But unfortunately, thieves can also exploit any vulnerability and access our sensitive data within seconds.
+We can do so many things in minutes that used to take days.
+But thieves can also exploit any vulnerability, and access our sensitive data within seconds.
+And the Equifax breach in particular, has shown that we won’t always be notified right away.
+Equifax took months to notify customers.

-So take a few minutes to check your credit profile and put a few safeguards in place.
+So take a few minutes to check your credit profile and put your own safeguards in place.
 Those few minutes could be very valuable!